LikeStrangersDo/Gongda_Python_summary/README.md

-# Python for handling surface, satellites and GEOS-Chem data
+# Python for surface, satellites and GEOS-Chem data

 0. Introduction to Python
 1. Numerical Python